mgoadric/cardstock/_posts/2019-05-07-hearts-full.md

 evaluate these runs with [heuristics]({{ site.baseurl }}{% post_url 2018-12-11-heuristics %}),
 then compare our results to those from several variants.
 Let's get started!

+*(Note: This post is a collection of my previous few posts on Hearts.
+I'm trying to put it all in one place to make it easier to follow later.
+If you've been reading along with the old posts already, then you're all caught up.)*

 ### Rules

 First, here's the rules in English for how you play the basic game of Hearts.